 In August 2023, in connection with the CRL announcement, we initiated a process to explore potential strategic alternatives.
 We engaged Stifel, Nicolaus & Company, Inc., as our financial advisor, to assist in reviewing strategic alternatives with the goal of maximizing value for our stockholders.
-After an extensive review of strategic alternatives, we have been unable to identify and enter into a viable transaction with a merger partner or purchaser of our company or our assets and have determined to seek stockholder approval of the Plan of Dissolution.
-If our stockholders do not approve the Dissolution, the board of directors will continue to explore what, if any, alternatives are available for the future of the Company in light of its discontinued business activities.
+After an extensive review of strategic alternatives, we have been unable to identify and enter into a viable transaction with a merger partner or purchaser of our company or our assets and sought stockholder approval of the Plan of Dissolution.
+Because our stockholders did not approve the Dissolution, the board of directors will continue to explore what, if any, alternatives are available for the future of the Company in light of its discontinued business activities.
 Such alternatives may include a merger, sale, divestiture of assets, licensing, or other strategic transaction.
+In addition, we may seek voluntary dissolution at a later time with potentially diminished assets or seek bankruptcy protection (should our net assets decline to levels that would require such action).
+It is unlikely that these alternatives would result in greater stockholder value than the proposed Plan of Dissolution and the Dissolution.
 The process of continuing to evaluate these strategic options may be costly, time-consuming and complex and we may incur significant costs related to this continued evaluation, such as legal, accounting and advisory fees and expenses and other related charges.
-There can be no assurance of completion of any particular course of action or a defined timeline for completion, including the Dissolution, and we can provide no assurance that any strategic alternative we pursue will have a positive impact on our results of operations or financial condition.
+There can be no assurance of completion of any particular course of action or a defined timeline for completion, and we can provide no assurance that any strategic alternative we pursue will have a positive impact on our results of operations or financial condition.